Connecticut Route 15

 Route 15 is a state highway in the U.S. state of Connecticut that runs 83.53 mi from a connection with New York's Hutchinson River Parkway in Greenwich, Connecticut, to its northern terminus intersecting with Interstate 84 (I-84) in East Hartford, Connecticut.
-Route 15 consists of four distinct sections: the Merritt Parkway, the Wilbur Cross Parkway, the Berlin Turnpike, and part of the Wilbur Cross Highway.
+Route 15 consists of four distinct sections: the Merritt Parkway, the Wilbur Cross Parkway (both freeways), most of the Berlin Turnpike, and part of the Wilbur Cross Highway.
 The unified designation was applied to these separate highways in 1948 to provide a continuous through route from New York to Massachusetts.
 The parkway section of Route 15 is often referred to locally as "The Merritt".